ekspla/Read-Symbian-SportsTracker-file/README.md

  These codes are **not based on reverse engineering of the app** itself, but on careful analysis of the track log files.

- Non ASCII (alpha numeric) strings contained in the track log files that are encoded by [SCSU](https://www.unicode.org/reports/tr6/tr6-4.html) are decoded by using an external module, `scsu.py`.
+ Non ASCII (alpha numeric) characters contained in the track log files that are encoded by [SCSU](https://www.unicode.org/reports/tr6/tr6-4.html) are read by using an external module, `scsu.py`.
 This is a ported version of [Czyborra's decoder written in C](http://czyborra.com/scsu/), `./references/scsu.c`.

 ## Files in the phone